-- other – select this when creating anchor tags or using relative links; these are relative to the main site path, e.g., "/communications"
+- other – for links within the page, i.e. anchor tags, or site, i.e. relative links, these are relative to the main site path, e.g., "/communications"

-- http:// – this is the standard protocal for links with a full path, e.g., "barnard.edu/communications"
+- http:// – the standard protocol for websites

 - news:// – a news feed; again, use only if it is the form given for an external link